Nihar-Shah2001/Markdown-Tutorial/README.md

 Formatting text in Markdown has a very gentle learning curve.
 It doesn’t do anything fancy like change the font size, color, or type.
 All you have control over is the display of the text—stuff like making things bold, creating headers, and organizing lists.

-This has been taken from the following website: [Markdown Tutorial](https://www.markdowntutorial.com/)
+This has been replicated from the following website: [Markdown Tutorial](https://www.markdowntutorial.com/)